soft-eng-practicum/elements/README.md

 3. Xavier Lazo -  *UI / UX & Lead Documentation*
 4. Hailey Montgomery - *Lead Tester and Data Modeler*

+**Game Download Instructions:**

+Developers - In order to work on game, you must clone this repository and open the "INSTRUCTIONS.docx" to help you get setup.

 This work is licensed under a **Creative Commons Attribution - Non Commercial - No Derivatives 4.0 International License.**